lamhq/tech-notes/pages/devops/aws/database/rds/aurora.md

 - **PostgreSQL**.
 5 read replicas with Aurora PostgreSQL

+## Multi-AZ

+Amazon Aurora gives you two options for multi-AZ: **single-master** and **multi-master**.

+### Single-Master

+An Amazon Aurora single-master cluster consists of a primary instance, and may include Aurora replicas.

+A cluster is synchronously replicated across three AZs.

+In the event the primary instance fails:
+- If no Aurora rep- licas exist, Aurora will create a new primary instance to replace the failed one
+- If an Aurora replica does exist, Aurora will promote the replica to the primary.
+The entire process typically takes less than two minutes.

+### Multi-Master

+In a multi-master cluster, all instances can write to the database in a shared cluster volume.

+When one instance fails, no failover occurs, as long as at least one database instance is running, you can read from and write to the database.

 ## Backups

 Automated backups are always enabled.
 Backups do not impact database performance.